forging2012/m157q.github.io/content/posts/goals-and-records.md

     - [ ] Lose body fat to 10%
     - [ ] Muscle Training for six-pack abs
     - [ ] Training for Parkour
-    - [ ] Go to bed on time, do not stay up late and keep normal daily routine

 ---